Weddings Parties Anything: 1987–1995: First albums and success

 In April 1987 Weddings, Parties, Anything. released its first album, Scorn of the Women.
 They recorded it as another independent release, but on the strength of their growing live following, the group ended up being offered a recording contract and the album was released by Warners.
 Janine Hall left the band following the release of the album, and was replaced by Peter Lawler, adding a mandolin to the band's repertoire.
 It was that line-up that produced 1988's Roaring Days.
 1988 also saw Weddings Parties Anything winning its first ARIA music awards for Best New Talent, followed by another ARIA in 1989 for ARIA Award for Best Indigenous Release (Roaring Days).

 Dave Steel left the band following a tour of North America, citing exhaustion as the chief reason.
 He also noted in several interviews, at the time of his departure (1988), that he was feeling frustrated not getting a lot of his material on the Weddings Parties Anything albums.
 He released his debut solo album through WEA in 1989.
-He was replaced by Richard Burgman (The Sunnyboys, The Saints) for the band's 1989 release, The Big Don't Argue, and accompanying tours.
+He was replaced by Richard Burgman (The Sunnyboys, The Saints) for the band's 1989 release The Big Don't Argue and accompanying tours.

 In 1989 the band won a third ARIA for Best Indigenous Release (The Big Don't Argue), the second such award, with the nomination causing the band to boycott the awards for the second year running.
 In 1990 Weddings Parties Anything parted company with Warners.

 The band spent a great deal of time touring over the next three years, and managed to release only one EP in 1990, titled The Weddings Play Sports (and Falcons), featuring cover versions of the bands The Sports, and Jo Jo Zep & The Falcons.
 The band resurfaced in 1992 with the release of Difficult Loves and yet another guitarist, Paul Thomas (Huxton Creepers), replacing the departing Richard Burgman.
-It was only when the album was finished that at a new distribution deal was signed, with RooArt.
-The single "Father's Day" reached No. 29 on the ARIA charts and was nominated for 'Single of the Year' as well as winning 'Song of the Year' at the 1993 ARIA awards).
-This line-up (Michael Thomas, Paul Thomas, Mark Wallace, Marcus Schintler, and Peter Lawler) remained intact for another two years, producing another album, King Tide in October 1993, charting at No. 45, with the single "Monday's Experts" reaching No. 45.
+It was only when the album was finished that a new distribution deal was signed, with RooArt.
+The single "Father's Day" reached No. 29 on the ARIA charts and was nominated for 'Single of the Year' as well as winning 'Song of the Year' at the 1993 ARIA awards.
+This line-up (Michael Thomas, Paul Thomas, Mark Wallace, Marcus Schintler, and Peter Lawler) remained intact for two years, producing another album, King Tide in October 1993, charting at No. 45, with the single "Monday's Experts" reaching No. 45.

 Following the world tour to promote that release, Marcus Schintler left the band for family reasons (later joining Sydney surf band The Wetsuits with Jon Schofield, Clyde Bramley, Stephen "Bones" Martin and Katrina Amiss).
-Schintler went on to pursue a career in government as Chief of Staff to the NSW Minister for Industrial Relations and Aboriginal Affairs.
+Schintler went on to pursue a career in government as Chief of Staff to the New South Wales Minister for Industrial Relations and Aboriginal Affairs.
 Peter Lawler left a year later to pursue a solo career (later to work with Jimmy Barnes and Tim Rogers among others).